scottish-government-design-system/designsystem.gov.scot/components/category-header/index.md

 ## Website analytics and the use of this component

 There are no reported performance issues with this component from mygov or gov.scot.

+## Accessibility Features

+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support